Attorney Articles

-Angela Russell is the regional managing partner of the Baltimore office and chair of the firm’s Diversity Committee.
+Angela Russell sits on the firm's Executive Committee and serves as the regional managing partner of the Baltimore office and chair of the firm’s Diversity, Equity & Inclusion Committee.
 She has significant trial experience and has tried cases in the District of Columbia and across the state of Maryland.
 Her practice encompasses the defense of professional liability matters, including medical malpractice and legal malpractice actions in addition to claims against agents, brokers and other professionals.
-Angela regularly handles and supervises general casualty matters for insurers and self-insured entities on premises liability claims, security matters, hospitality cases and recreational defense claims.
-Angela is also frequently called on to handle toxic tort matters.
+Angela regularly handles and supervises general casualty matters for insurers and self-insured entities on premises liability claims, security matters, hospitality – a specialty that has gained significant attention due to the rise in human trafficking cases – and recreational defense claims.
+Angela also is frequently called on to handle toxic tort matters.

 Angela possesses an innate ability to connect with her clients, identify their needs and communicate effectively throughout the litigation cycle.
 Her rapport in the courtroom is equally impressive.
 An aggressive litigator, Angela is adept at tapping the persistence, preparation and training she gained early on in a variety of public speaking engagements and tackling two marathons.
 Angela worked at prominent defense firms in Minnesota and Washington, DC, prior to joining Wilson Elser.